General Development Questions

 Are your developers in-house or do you subcontract work?

 We are aware that there are many firms out there that are not honest about the fact that they do not do any of the work themselves, but rather subcontract or outsource to India or China.
 You are certainly right to be cautious about that, because we firmly believe that when not properly managed, subcontracting development work can result in a project nightmare.

 That’s not the case at Creatuity; in fact, Honesty and Integrity is one of our company’s Core Values that guides our entire business everyday.
 Rest assured, all of our developers are in-house.
 That means they all work in a Creatuity office during typical business hours.
 They are led by experienced team leaders and are all specially trained on our own high coding standards.
 Simply put, we hire the best.
 We have a great company atmosphere and work hard to keep our team happy, which results in the best possible quality work for your business.
 Happy, smart, honest developers – that’s what you’ll find here at Creatuity!

-And just in case you were wondering, all of our customer service team members and project managers are in-house too.
+And just in case you were wondering, all of our project managers and other staff are in-house too.
 We’ve assembled a great team to help ensure that your project is very successful.

 Who decides which developer is assigned a project?

 We always ensure that the best person for the task is assigned.
 Depending on the task, we will take care of assigning the best developer for the job.
 Some of our developers are better at front-end design implementation, while others are highly experienced with database projects.
 We’ll divide up the work accordingly based on experience, training, and of course availability to meet your deadline.

 Do you work on my live website?
 How do you prevent downtime?